-The organising committee reserves the right to exclude any crew from further participation in an event if it does not show sufficient competence in either attaching to the start pontoons or progressing down the course during a race.
+The organising committee reserves the right to exclude any crew from further participation in an event if it does not show sufficient competence on the way to the start, attaching to the stakeboats, or progressing down the course during a race.
 This rule will be applied in the interests of safety and fairness to other competitors.